 CIArb Australia Essay Competition

-Entries are invited to the 2022 CIArb Australia Essay Competition.
+Entries are now open for the 2024 CIArb Australia Essay Competition.

-This year’s topic has been prepared by Albert Monichino KC
+This year’s topic has been prepared by Dr Drossos Stamboulakis, Ciarb Fellow, Barrister and Senior Lecturer, Monash University.

 Discuss.

-The winning author will be awarded a monetary prize of AU$500, free registration to the 2022 International Arbitration Conference on 7 November 2022 and the winning essay will be published on CIArb Australia’s website.
+The winning author will be awarded a monetary prize of AU$1000, free registration to the 2025 Ciarb Australia Introduction To International Arbitration course .
+The winning essay will be published in the 2024 edition of The Ciarb Australia News.

 All entries must be typed in a Word or text-searchable PDF document and clearly identified, including the author’s name, contact details and university/employer.
 Each entry must be sent by email to the Executive Officer, CIArb Australia at info@ciarb.net.au